How many were the Foreigners in Venice in the past?

-Venice was the centre of international trading and Foreigners in Venice were many since the earliest times.
+Venice was the centre of international trading and Foreigners in Venice were many since the earliest days.
 The Dalmatians were among the first to establish important trading relations with Venice.
 Soon the entire Eastern coastal region of the Adriatic sea fell under the control of the Republic of Venice.
-The Dalmatians living in Venice were known as “Schiavoni” (from Slavs), and in 1451 they founded their fraternity in the district of Castello.
+The Dalmatians living in Venice, known as “Schiavoni” (from Slavs), founded their headquarter in the district of Castello in 1451.

 The Scuola dei Dalmati is one of the five fraternities survived to Napoleon’s abolitions, and it still preserves the lovely historical building decorated with one of the most interesting cycles of story-telling paintings by Carpaccio.
 The paintings concentrate on episodes from the lives of their three patron Saints, and are defined as “orientalist” because of the peculiar distinctly middle-eastern looking landscapes.